-Chemical reactions involving air pollutants can create acidic compounds which can cause harm to vegetation and buildings.
-Sometimes, when an air pollutant, such as sulfuric acid combines with the water droplets that make up clouds, the water droplets become acidic, forming acid rain.
+Chemical reactions involving air pollutants can create acidic compounds that can cause harm to vegetation and buildings.
+Sometimes, when an air pollutant, such as sulfuric acid, combines with the water droplets that make up clouds, the water droplets become acidic, forming acid rain.
 When acid rain falls over an area, it can kill trees and harm animals, fish, and other wildlife.

 Acid rain destroys the leaves of plants.

 Rain can carry and deposit the Nitrogen in some pollutants on rivers and soils.
-This will adversely affect the nutrients in the soil and water bodies.
-This can result in algae growth in lakes and water bodies, and make conditions for other living organisms harmful.
+That will adversely affect the nutrients in the soil and water bodies.
+It can result in algae growth in lakes and water bodies and make conditions for other living organisms harmful.

-Air pollutants can be in the form of particulate matter which can be very harmful to our health.
-The level of effect usually depends on the length of time of exposure, as well the kind and concentration of chemicals and particles exposed to.
-Short-term effects include irritation to the eyes, nose and throat, and upper respiratory infections such as bronchitis and pneumonia.
+Air pollutants can be in the form of particulate matter that can be very harmful to our health.
+The level of effect usually depends on the length of time of exposure, the sort, and concentration of chemicals, and the particles exposed.
+Short-term effects include irritation to the eyes, nose, and throat, and upper respiratory infections such as bronchitis and pneumonia.
 Others include headaches, nausea, and allergic reactions.
 Short-term air pollution can aggravate the medical conditions of individuals with asthma and emphysema.
 Long-term health effects can include chronic respiratory disease, lung cancer, heart disease, and even damage to the brain, nerves, liver, or kidneys.
 Continual exposure to air pollution affects the lungs of growing children and may aggravate or complicate medical conditions in the elderly.

-Particulate matter can come in almost any shape or size, and can be solid particles or very very tiny liquid droplets.
+- Particulate matter can come in almost any shape or size and can be solid particles or very tiny liquid droplets.